 What Is An Employee Experience Platform?

-Amazingly, employee experience platforms are a relatively new concept.
+Amazingly, digital employee experience platforms are a relatively new concept.
 While employee engagement platforms have been popular for quite a few years now, the notion of an employee experience platform was really first explored in 2019 by Josh Bersin.